tarwn/lessthandot-hugo/blogs/content/posts/2013-01-19-creating-statistics-manually-duplicate-statistics.md

   - Microsoft SQL Server Admin

 ---
 Something I never really would have thought much about was the creation of statistics does as it impacts an index creation – mostly, the naming convention.
 In some situations, there may be a need to create your own statistics.
-Now, 99.999% of the time you will likely be indexing and creating statistics in a much different form than what I’m about to show but nonetheless, it happened to me today so I’m going to show it so others can avoid it.
+Now, 99.999% of the time you will likely be indexing and creating statistics in a much different form than what I'm about to show but nonetheless, it happened to me today so I'm going to show it so others can avoid it.

 Take an example table named, testarea loaded with some test data.